 In life and living, there is no avoiding change, and one of the biggest changes in a young person’s life is the transition made from secondary school to third level.
 It can be both exciting and overwhelming all at once.
 Like any change, it has to be managed well.
 If you are somebody who struggles with change; it helps to normalise it.
 Most people do find this change stressful and most students are feeling the very same anxiety and stress that you might be feeling as your college start date approaches.

-In Ireland roughly 85 per cent of Irish students make it to second year in college, and according to Tom Boland, chief executive of the HEA: our higher institutions have done well to retain, and in some cases improve, high levels of retention of students over the past decade, even as the numbers have soared.
+In Ireland roughly 85 per cent of Irish students make it to second year in college, and higher institutions have done well to retain, and in some cases improve, high levels of retention of students over the past decade, even as the numbers have soared.
 There are many contributing factors that can predict whether a student will progress or not: money difficulties, difficulties coping with subjects and course work, whether third level education is part of their cultural background, friends, and actual choice of course.

 In dealing with this change; it is good to know what to expect, so it won’t be daunting.
 It is also helpful if you follow certain guidelines when it comes to the following aspects of college life.